Skip to content

 • Nashville remains tight in retail and resilient in industrial, supported by healthy demand.11

-Welcome to your commercial real estate newsletter from TenantBase.
+This TenantBase market insight examines how AI is shaping commercial real estate in 2026, with a spotlight on Nashville, Tennessee.
 As the curtain closed on 2025, the industry transitioned from a period of high-rate resilience toward a phase of more selective, execution-driven decision-making.1 While macro-uncertainty characterized much of the year, we enter 2026 with a market increasingly divided by quality, technological integration, and power availability.1,6 Understanding the widening divide in asset performance—where best-in-class properties decouple from legacy stock—is now a fundamental requirement for navigating the year ahead.1,6

 December's Strategic Analysis: The AI Supercycle & The Maturity Wave